-This topic contains 4 replies, has 5 voices, and was last updated by Anonymous 3 months ago.
+- This topic has 4 replies, 5 voices, and was last updated 10 months, 3 weeks ago by Anonymous.

 After showing evidence of psychological/emotional and physical Abuse to DA service I spent (detail removed by moderator) in a Refuge.
 Due to tech abuse (tracking of vehicle and hacking of phone) I was told I was endangering the other women and needed to transfer somewhere else!!!

 I felt upset and I felt I couldn’t trust them so I left and called the helpline….. no reply in the daytime on a Monday !

 Eventually got through to a different region but still in the UK

 Drove the 6 hour drive in the hope of a nice safe home!!!

 JUst wanted to reply Zizi so sorry you have experienced this.

 I went to refuge myself some years back and my understanding is that they do vary greatly, ours had support workers and children’s support workers – very simple pace but big on security.

 Others I understand are quite nicely kitted out.